-Bachelor of Science Degree in Business Administration
+Bachelor of Science in Business Administration with a Concentration in Marketing 2013-2014 Curriculum

 After meeting the requirements of the associate degree, students who enter the bachelor's level business degree program with a concentration in Marketing can pursue career-track positions in marketing management, advertising, promotions, and public relations.
 As companies become more competitive in the global business arena, finely honed marketing skills are in great demand.
 With courses that help develop critical thinking and strategic planning capabilities, the Peirce Marketing concentration will equip graduates with the knowledge and practical insight that employers desire.